02 Jun Why Buy Electric? Top Reasons to Buy EV

 EV batteries are built to last the service life of the car and are pretty reliable.
 Replacing a battery isn’t cheap—it can cost thousands of dollars—but battery costs are coming down, even as the technology becomes more advanced.

 Aside from saving on your taxes, EV owners are also subject to perks.
-Often, electric cars are given access to High-Occupancy Vehicle (HOV) lanes on freeways, reducing commute time.
+Often, electric cars have access to High-Occupancy Vehicle (HOV) lanes on freeways, reducing commute time.
 Many utilities also offer “off-peak” electricity rates so you can recharge your battery at the lowest possible rate, usually at night.

 EVs are also raising the bar when it comes to car technology, and as an EV owner you’ll benefit from these advancements.
 Features include controlling parts of your EV from your smart phone, such as locking or unlocking your vehicle.
 Owners of one EV model can heat up their car on a cold winter morning from inside their house using an app.